AccelByte/extend-service-extension-with-task-scheduler-go/README.md

 This template includes integration with the Task Scheduler Service, which allows your service to receive and handle scheduled task execution events.
-The Task Scheduler Service uses a bidirectional streaming gRPC method `OnJobTriggered` to send execution contexts to your service.
+The Task Scheduler Service uses a bidirectional streaming gRPC method `RunScheduledTask` to send execution contexts to your service.

 When a scheduled task is triggered: